dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

     gtpyhop.declare_unigoal_methods('loc', m_unload_at_loc)

+For an example of a situation where such restrictions are important, see the definitions of `m_move1`, `m_get`, and `m_put` in the following file:

+    Examples/blocks_goals/methods.py

 ### Multigoals

 Syntactically, a multigoal looks similar to a state -- but unlike a state, it specifies desired (rather than current) values for some (rather than all) of the state variables.
 For example, here is a multigoal saying we want to reach any state `s` such that `s.loc['c1'] = 'loc2'` and `s.loc['c3'] = 'loc4'`: